postmanlabs/labs-docs/src/pages/docs/api-security/token-scanner.md

 ### Custom alerts

-Custom alerts can be used to scan your team's proprietary third-party app tokens that are not scanned by default.
+Custom alerts can be used to scan your team's proprietary and third-party app tokens that are not scanned by default.

-> Your team can add a total of 5 alerts.
+> Your team can add a total of five alerts.

 To add custom alerts: